 Instead of being reactive, just answering questions in reports and dashboards, companies can now incorporate those predictions into their own business processes and act in real-time.
 Sometimes this even happens automatically – before the actors realize they’ve been “predicted.”
 This is great news for businesses!

 Good examples of the fruitful use of this paradigm shift are fraud detection, churn prevention, credit scoring, and direct marketing.
 It’s broader than that, though.
 Completely different areas are being opened up with real-time predictive analytics.
 Being able to predict machine failures before they occur, for example, can be a lifesaver in the manufacturing industry.

 With advanced predictive analytics, new doors are opening every day for businesses to grow and prosper.
 How could you use RapidMiner to help you predict the future for your company?
 Good question, don’t you agree?

-Do you have a story about how you use RapidMiner, or a particular use case that others might find interesting, that you’d like to share?
+Do you have a story about how you use RapidMiner or a particular use case that others might find interesting?
 We want to hear from you!
-Please submit your story, and we will contact you if we plan on sharing your information on our blog or in case studies!
+Please share your story.

 Previously, companies have just analyzed past data to discover what happened, when it happened, and why it happened.